lujunyan1118/SimpleBool/README.md

 -------------
 No particular installation steps are needed.

-For Windows, just copy these scripts to your workding directory where your model input file and simulation parameter file exsits
+For Windows, just copy these scripts to your workding directory where your model input file and simulation parameter file exsit and excuting the scripts.

+For Linux, you can change the permission of the scripts to excutable using 'chmod +X' and copy them to some directory that in your PATH environment variable.
+Or you can also put them in your working directory containing the model input file and parameter input file and typing 'python [scrip name]' to excute the script.